top of page

 "The best strategy depends on whether you are the gamble or the gambler"

-Why the free will v determinism question is a good question. (but still leads us back to why it is the wrong question!)
+(but still leads us back to why it is the wrong question!)

 Regardless of the degree to which free will and determinism impact our decisions in the present, the deterministic factors we mentioned earlier certainly exist.
 Strict determinists make a good point because people have no control over those deterministic factors.
 As such, how can people be held accountable if they have little ability or agency to impact those deterministic factors?
 For example, our genome, hormones, and neurobiology are almost completely a result of our parents and early childhood conditions.
 Adults have no ability to “rewind the tape” and undo those factors in the present.
-Next are a couple of examples:
+Next are a few examples:

 Criminal Justice: This deterministic thinking could certainly impact criminal justice policy.
 Clear punishment guidelines may make sense to discourage people from choosing a criminal action.
-However, a determinist suggests the individual had little choice based on their priors, thus a regime of rehabilitation and training makes good sense.
-So, if we “lock ‘em up” without rehabilitation, we are only reinforcing the priors creating the criminal predisposition in the first place.
-When unrehabilitated criminals are released from prison, we should expect nothing else than recidivism.
+However, a determinist suggests the individual had little choice based on their priors, a regime of rehabilitation and training makes good sense.
+So, if we “lock ‘em up” without rehabilitation, we are only reinforcing the priors, creating the criminal predisposition in the first place.
+When unrehabilitated criminals are released from prison, we should expect nothing less than recidivism.

 These are relevant “so what do we do about it?” questions and suggestions.
 There are certainly many more.
 These are for policymakers to debate.
-Naturally, there are different perspectives, usually divided into political party camps and other organizations attempting to affect change.
+Naturally, there are different perspectives, usually divided into political party camps and other organizations attempting to effect change.
 The implications of what to do about it are beyond the scope of this article.

-However, circling back to the “Why the free will v determinism question is the wrong question,” this brings us to one observation upon which stoic philosophy would agree.
+However, circling back to the “Why the free will v determinism question is the wrong question,” this brings us to one observation upon which Stoic philosophy would agree.
 That is: Focus on what you can control.
 In the dichotomy of control framework, those are our choices and judgments TODAY.
-Since most of us are not policy makers, we have little control over policy, other than our vote.
+Since most of us are not policymakers, we have little control over policy, other than our vote.
 This leaves us with practical success advice:

 1. Focus on what we can control, like choices and judgments